HeyParkerJ/react-cards-component/README.md

 `npm start`

 To read, you'll want to direct your attention to the [Cards directory](https://github.com/HardcoreParker/react-cards-component/tree/master/src/components/Cards).
-I put this together with `React`, `Stylus`. and `ES5` with some `ES6` sprinked in.
+I put this together with `React`, `Stylus` and `ES5` with some `ES6` sprinked in.

 Quick preview of what it looks like
 ![Quick Preview](http://i.imgur.com/TnoDu8B.png)